RyanSnodgrass/kevy_additive_function_with_primes/README.md

 --------

 For my part a lot of my work was cut out for me.
 Ruby comes with built-in support for prime number finding and factoring.
 That saved me a lot of time.
-Before I found the prime module I was looking up seives and sweating bullets.

 Early versions of the program had nested while statements building prime number combinations.
 Basic math says `1 + 2` is the same thing as `2 + 1`.
 So if I was to check if `f(x+y) == f(x) + f(y)`, it didnt matter which order the digits went in.
 I didn't want to waste memory brute-force checking each combination over and over.